rikZerac/product-store-micro/README.md

   - deploys product and review microservices with Docker-compose as described in section [Deploy all services](#deploy-all-services)
   - Runs `./gradlew e2eTest`
+  - Copies tests report into `/e2e/reports` mount point for volume bind-mounted from your(host) filesystem.
+    This way the report is available on your filesystem at `e2eTests/build/reports`, as if you execute tests directly outside Docker container.
   - tears down the microservices with Docker-compose as described in section [Deploy all services](#deploy-all-services)
 - `e2eTest` Gradle task is a `Test` task running test classes in [`e2eTests/src/main/groovy`][e2eTestsClasses]
 - One test class is defined in `e2eTests/src/main/groovy`: `MicroServicesSpec`.
-It is a Spock `Specification` with features calling review and product services endpoints through Spring web `TestRestTemplate`.
+It is a Spock `Specification` with features calling review and product services endpoints through Spring Boot test `TestRestTemplate`.

-Such e2e tests are fully isolated from your system because they run in a Docker container and microservices are built after cleaning build output directory
+Such e2e tests are fully isolated(except for report) from your system because they run in a Docker container and microservices are built after cleaning build output directory.
-(tests report are available in host filesystem at `e2eTests/reports` because of volume bind-mounting).
 This makes the tests a good fit for validation in continuous deployment but has the drawback of slow local iterations.
 For faster local e2e testing [`e2eTests/e2e-tests-local.sh`][e2eTestsLocalScript] is available.
 It runs the microservices with `:<SERVICE>service:bootRun` Gradle task
 (see next section [Run a service](#run-a-service))directly on your system, without previous cleaning(`:<SERVICE>service:clean` is not run).